mdn/content/files/en-us/web/privacy/index.md

 Modern browsers already have a wealth of features to protect users' privacy on the web, but that's not enough.
 To create a trustworthy and privacy-respecting experience, developers need to educate their site users in good practices (and enforce them).
 Developers should also create sites that collect as little data from users as possible, use the data responsibly, and transport and store it securely.

-In this article, we define privacy and important related terms, examine browser features that automatically protect user privacy, and look at what users can do to create privacy-respecting web content that minimizes the risk of users' personal information/data being obtained unexpectedly by third parties.
+In this article, we:

+- Define privacy and important related terms.
+- Examine browser features that automatically protect user privacy.
+- Look at what users can do to create privacy-respecting web content that minimizes the risk of users' personal information/data being obtained unexpectedly by third parties.

-## Privacy defined
+## Defining privacy terms and concepts

 Before we look at the various privacy and security features available to use on the web, let's define some important terms.

-### What is privacy?
+### Privacy and its relationship with security

 It is hard to talk about privacy without also talking about security — they are closely related, and you can't really create privacy-respecting websites without good security.
 Therefore, we shall define both.

 - **Privacy** refers to the act of giving users the right to control how their data is collected, stored, and used, and not using it irresponsibly.
-For example, developers should make it very clear to users of their sites what data they are collecting, who else it will be shared with, and what they will use it for.
-Users must be given a chance to consent to your terms of data usage, and also be able to see what items of their data you have stored, and delete them if they no longer wish you to have them.
-You must also comply with your own terms — nothing erodes user trust like having their data used in ways — and shared with third parties — that they didn't agree to.
-And this isn't just ethically wrong — it could be against the law.
-Many parts of the world now have legislation that protect consumer privacy rights (for example the EU's [GDPR](https://gdpr.eu/)).
+For example, you should clearly communicate to your users what data you are collecting, with whom it will be shared with, and how it will be used.
+Users must be given a chance to consent to your terms of data usage, have access to the items of their data you are storing, and delete it if they no longer wish you to have it.
+You must also comply with your own terms: nothing erodes user trust like having their data used and shared in ways they never consented to.
+And this isn't just ethically wrong; it could be against the law.
+Many parts of the world now have legislation that protects consumer privacy rights (for example the EU's [GDPR](https://gdpr.eu/)).

 - **Security** is the act of keeping private data and systems protected against unauthorized access.
 This includes both company (internal) data, and user and partner (external) data.
-It is no use having a robust privacy policy that causes your users to trust you, if your security is weak and malicious parties can steal their data anyway.
+It is no use having a robust privacy policy that makes your users trust you if your security is weak and malicious parties can steal their data anyway.

 ### Personal and private information